ma-jetteleger/Toggle/Process/Journal.md

 The rationale behind implementing these minor modifications before working on more substantial pieces (like new mechanics and diving deep into the level generation algorithm itself) is because I want to get the feeling of playing with the squares right before I make the game more complex/fine tuned.
 I feel like interesting levels won't "feel" interesting if the handling of the squares and the core mechanisms of the game don't feel good because players don't know what's going on.

 I want players to understand what's going, on first and foremost.
 And it's proving more challenging than anticipated.
 Interactions with the squares and their resulting reactions don't feel as natural as I had originally hoped.
 So I'm working on that feeling to make it as natural and informative as possible before moving on to the balance/progression/variety/challenge part of the game

+##

+Numbers and letters and words feels like I'm talking to the player.
+Icons and symbols feels like the game is talking about itself